ueberdosis/hocuspocus/docs/server/examples.md

 app.listen(1234);
 ```

 IMPORTANT!
-Some extensions use the `onRequest`, `onUpgrade` and `onListen` hooks, that will not be fired in this scenario.
+Some extensions use the `onRequest`, `onUpgrade` and `onListen` hooks, which will not be fired in this scenario.

 ### PHP / Laravel (Draft)

 We've created a Laravel package to make integrating Laravel and Hocuspocus seamless.

 You can find details about it here: [ueberdosis/hocuspocus-laravel](https://github.com/ueberdosis/hocuspocus-laravel)

 The primary storage for Hocuspocus must be as a Y.Doc Uint8Array binary.
 At the moment, there are no compatible PHP libraries to read the YJS format therefore we have two options to access the data: save the data in a Laravel compatible format such as JSON _in addition_ to the primary storage, or create a separate nodejs server with an API to read the primary storage, parse the YJS format and return it to Laravel.